kaushik2901/async-endpoints/README.md

 ## Installation

-Install the AsyncEndpoints NuGet package:
+Install the AsyncEndpoints NuGet package (Yet to be published in public):

 ```bash
 dotnet add package AsyncEndpoints